Swung0x48/BallanceMMO/README.md

     $ ./BallanceMMOServer --help
     Usage: ./BallanceMMOServer [OPTION]...
     Options:
     -p, --port=PORT      Use PORT as the server port instead (default: 26676).
-        -l, --log=PATH       Log to PATH in addition of stdout.
+    -l, --log=PATH       Log to the file at PATH in addition to stdout.
     -h, --help           Display this help and exit.
     -v, --version        Display version information and exit.
         --dry-run        Test the server by starting it and exiting immediately.
     ```

     Alternatively, use the bash script `start_ballancemmo_loop.sh` (`start_ballancemmo_loop.bat` on Windows) which handles file logging and automatically restarts the server after crashes. *All command line arguments for the server executable also applies there.*